instedd/notifiable-diseases/README.md

 * Install generator angular `npm install -g generator-angular`

 Ruby and compass are also required dependencies, so run `gem install compass` in the context of a Ruby interpreter.

+## Configuration

+Application settings are configured in `conf/settings.json`; these settings are merged with the contents of `conf/settings.local.json`, and are further merged with the contens of a file specified as `--settings=PATH` when running `grunt`.

+See `conf/settings.json` for a list of available settings and their default values.